being4itself/RimNauts/README.md

 ## Bugs

-- SOS2 replaces vaccum tile which makes it look like an ocean (blue) / seems to add rock roofs in vaccum
+- SOS2 replaces vacuum tile which makes it look like an ocean (blue) / seems to add rock roofs in vaccum

+  - This does not happen without SOS2

-- Still adds sandstone (should just be moon rock)
+- Still adds other types of stone (should just be moon rock)

+  - Got no moon stone on the moon, almost all of the home planet had moonstone

 ## Roadmap